Season 1, Episode 44

 Lorne Brown:

-And on the genetic screening, what I think I heard from you is that like five, 10 years ago, at least five years ago, everybody they thought it was the holy grail we solved.
+And on the genetic screening, what I think I heard from you is that like five, 10 years ago, at least five years ago, everybody thought it was the holy grail we solved.
 Right?
 We solved it.
 And like everything and everything seems to be too good to be true.
 We always get excited and then we realize it’s a little bit more complicated.
-And now it’s one of those things that in most cases, um, if somebody’s older and having less embryos, your take is it’s probably you don’t see the benefit of testing them because put in the three. ’cause if you test them and you get a mosaic, you may accidentally toss away an embryo that could have self-corrected.
+And now it’s one of those things that in most cases, um, if somebody’s older and having less embryos, your take is it’s probably you don’t see the benefit of testing them because put in the three.
+Because if you test them and you get a mosaic, you may accidentally toss away an embryo that could have self-corrected.
 And so you actually have three chances versus one chance if you throw away two outta the three.

 Shaun Tregoning: